appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/index.md

 ### Testing Distribution

-Itis a process distributing test builds to designated test groups or individuals.
+It is a process distributing test builds to designated test groups or individuals.

 <ContentRef url="/marketplace/visual-studio-marketplace/testing-distribution">
 Read more about Testing Distrbiution